Cavaliers look to claw back into contention after shocking trades

-The Cavaliers completely tore down their roster, moving six players — tying a record for most players dealt in a single day within the past 30 years that they themselves set in 2008 — while receiving four who should better complement LeBron, fix the chemistry issues and eventually aid their renewed playoff push for the current and
+The Cavaliers completely tore down their roster, moving six players — tying a record for most players dealt in a single day within the past 30 years that they themselves set in 2008 — while receiving four who should better complement LeBron, fix the chemistry issues and eventually aid their renewed playoff push for the current and future seasons.

 The day of the trade deadline began with an admission of fault.
 Last summer, most experts believed that the Cavs had fared reasonably well trading away Irving, an example of a young, under-contract, generational talent the league rarely sees traded in his prime, for Thomas.